 - Students must have a cumulative GPA of at least 3.00 for approval for Independent Study.

-- Evening MBA students generally must have completed half of their degree requirements.
+- Part-time MBA students must have completed at least half of their degree requirements.

-- Two-Year MBA students must have completed Module 4.
+- Full-time MBA students must have completed the first semester of core courses.

 - MS Students: Varying degree requirements.
-Contact Graduate Programs for requirements.
+Contact Graduate Academic Services for requirements.

 All independent research proposals are due the last day of the add/drop period during the semester the project will be completed.
 Please refer to the Registrar’s website for the deadline.

-Once the faculty adviser, the academic division chairperson, and the program adviser from Graduate Programs (and the Glavin Office of International Education office if this is to count toward the experiential portion of the global management concentration) have approved the project, notification that the proposal has been accepted will be sent to the student.
+Once the faculty adviser, the academic division chairperson, and the program adviser from Graduate Academic Services have approved the project, notification that the proposal has been accepted will be sent to the student.
 The student does not register for the project using the normal registration system.
 The Registrar’s Office and Student Financial Services are automatically notified of the approved project through the Independent Research Proposal System.